 Download: A Comprehensive Checklist to Set Up A Business In Vietnam

-Taxable Goods and Rates
+Taxable Goods and Tax Rates under the Vietnam Environmental Protection Tax

 Who Pays the Environmental Protection Tax?